assyifaptrs/mama-recipe-web/README.md

 ## Installation

-After downloading my [Mama Recipe](https://github.com/assyifaptrs/mama-recipe-web) project, open the file with your text editor (I use Visual Studio Code), right-click on the mouse, and choose Open with Live Server (make sure you have already installed the Live Server extension).
+After downloading [Mama Recipe](https://github.com/assyifaptrs/mama-recipe-web) project, open the file with your text editor (I use Visual Studio Code), right-click on the mouse, and choose Open with Live Server (make sure you have already installed the Live Server extension).

 ## Features